22f3002188/RAG-implementation/README.md

 3️⃣ Environment Variables

-Create a .env file (example below):
+UPLOAD YOUR CREDENTIALS IN .env.example file

 AZURE_OPENAI_ENDPOINT=your_endpoint